viecode09/wego-currency/README.md

 * Puma Server with 4 PUMA_WORKERS and 16 MAX_THREADS, DYNO Web 1X 1 (Heroku Free Plan)

-* Using Heroku Scheduler on Heroku for fetching data daily basis with Rake task pointing
+* Using Heroku Scheduler on Heroku for fetching data hourly with Rake task pointing

 * Apache Benchmark for Load Testing

-* Not yet tested with Unit Testing (Soon)
+* Not yet tested with Unit Testing

 Here's following Apache Benchmark Testing results :